 cover

-In these ballistic times, mere armor is not enough.
+In ballistic times, mere armor is insufficient.
+Cover is critical.

-If your body is totally interposed by an object relative the angle of attack, you are in full cover.
-Attacks against full cover always hit the covering object and not the covered character (unless damage penetrates the cover.)
-Enfilading attacks hit as normal.
+full covertotally interposes your body relative the angle of attack.
+Attacks against you hit the covering object, not you (unless damage penetrates the cover.)
+Enfilading attacks still hit.

-Any damage that hits and penetrates cover may continue and hit a body location behind the cover.
+Damage that penetrates cover may hit a body area behind it.